melaniehoff/folderpoetry/README.md

 5. Soon, you should see your folder poem live on [folderpoetry.club](folderpoetry.club)

 ## Acknowledgements
-- Curriculum design and workshop led by [Melanie Hoff](https://melanie-hoff.com/)
+- Curriculum design and workshop by [Melanie Hoff](https://melanie-hoff.com/)
 - Zine design, illustrations and workshop support by [Neta Bomani](https://netabomani.com)
 - Illustrations and work support by [Taeyoon Choi](http://taeyoonchoi.com)
 - Workshop support by [Lauren Gardner](http://poohead.com/)